indico/indico/doc/guides/source/UserGuide/Conferences.rst

 you would like your abstract to be included in as well as any comments you would like to add.
 You will receive an email notification after submitting.

+From Indico version *1.2* a rich abstract editor is provided supporting *LaTeX* commands and the *Markdown* markup language.

 --------------